kinotto/react-mobx-ssr-boilerplate/README.md

 # Dev and Prod
 - the starter comes with two webpack configurations for devevelopment and production environments.
-- To speed up the dev environment the app comes with Hot module replacement enabled and already configured with sass Hot reload and React hot loader.
+- To speed up the dev environment the app comes with HMR enabled and already configured with sass Hot reload and React hot loader.

 # Coding convention
 - every Class must start with a capital letter.